-- A transient or visiting student from another college who wishes to take a few course but will graduate from your "home" college.
+- A transient or visiting student from another college who wishes to take a few course but will graduate from your 4-year "home" college.
 You must submit written transient permission for those courses from your "home" college advisor.
 If your college or university does not have their own transient approval form, please use our form.
 We will not process any transient/visiting application without written approval from your “home” institution.

 - A college graduate needing additional credits to qualify for admission to a graduate or professional school.
 You must supply proof of your degree by submitting either an official transcript showing degree and date awarded or an official letter stating degree and date earned (letter must include registrar's signature and school seal).
 Please note that a diploma (or copy of a diploma) is considered a ceremonial document and cannot be used for admission purposes.